PostHog/handbook/docs/handbook/strategy.md

 Making money:

-We'll have three routes to generating revenue
+The first 6-12 months we will focus solely on developer adoption.
+After that, we'll slowly and carefully start introducing paid features for our enterprise customers.
+Those will include

-* Set up a self-serve hosted version
+* Setting up a self-serve hosted version
-* Build some of the growth/ultimate plan features like experimentation
+* Building some of the growth/ultimate plan features like experimentation

-* Support self-hosted
+We will continue to offer a paid hosted version of our service, but we don't expect this to be a huge driver of revenue.

 ## Hiring